-Across Eastern Europe and Asia—in countries like Ukraine, Moldova, Russia, and Belarus—nearly ninety thousand Jews live in desperate conditions.
+Across Eastern Europe and Asia—in countries like Ukraine, Moldova, Russia, and Belarus—over eighty thousand Jews live in desperate conditions.
 Victims of both circumstance and oppression, they have faced the unimaginable: Many are Holocaust survivors; all of them endured the worst days of the Soviet regime.
 Now, with pensions as low as $2 a day, little (if any) family to rely on, and no personal savings or government safety net, these elderly Jews are left to face cruel hunger, debilitating medical issues, and freezing winters alone.

 This is a humanitarian crisis, hidden in plain sight.

 Eighty Thousand Stories of Hope

-Each of the nearly ninety thousand Jews in peril has lived a long life filled with both adversity and hard-won triumphs.
+Each of the nearly eighty thousand Jews in peril has lived a long life filled with both adversity and hard-won triumphs.
 Here are some of their stories, along with those of the workers who help them.

 How did this happen?

 Under communism, the citizens of the Soviet Union were guaranteed government support for their entire lives.
 Though hard work and responsibility were central values in Soviet life, there was no culture for saving money for retirement.
 There was no need; everyone knew they’d be supported by a strong social safety net.

 Then, in December 1991, the Soviet Union collapsed.

 The economic situation across the region rapidly deteriorated.
 Pensions were cut or eliminated, social welfare systems unraveled, and prices spiked in many parts of the region; already meager life savings began to disappear.
 Though most elderly Jews in the former Soviet Union once led successful careers as doctors, lawyers, scientists, or educators, they now have little to show for their hard work; with pensions as low as $2 a day, they can’t even cover the basic necessities.

 Meanwhile, a combination of the Soviet Union’s aggressive efforts to dismantle religious communities, the devastation wrought by World War II, and a century of anti-Semitism have left elderly Jews without the support structures and family that we often rely on as we grow older, and that most of their non-Jewish peers have.